shawnferry/HOL7712-gitbook/setup/steps.md

 # Getting to know the environment

-We will be working in terminal for this lab using the Vim editor.
-The demo steps will be performed in a terminal that very closely matches the screenshots used in this document.
+We are working in a terminal window for this lab using the Vim editor.
+The steps are performed in a terminal that very closely matches the screenshots used in this document.
 The appearance of your system should be close to those shown here.

 ## Change to root's home directory